mongodb/docs/source/commands.rst

      specifying ``max``.

-   If a collection has a cap on the number of documents and the size in bytes is reached, older documents will be removed.
+   If a collection has a cap on the number of documents and the size in bytes is reached first, older documents will be removed.

    You can use the ``.createCollection()`` method in the shell to access this functionality.

-TODO factcheck

 .. describe:: convertToCapped